AI-secure/VeriGauge/readme.md

 This is a unified toolbox for representative robustness verification approaches for DNNs.
-The leader board for different approaches can be found here: https://github.com/AI-secure/Provable-Training-and-Verification-Approaches-Towards-Robust-Neural-Networks.
+The leaderboard for different approaches can be found here: https://github.com/AI-secure/Provable-Training-and-Verification-Approaches-Towards-Robust-Neural-Networks.

 Related paper: [SoK: Certified Robustness for Deep Neural Networks](https://arxiv.org/abs/2009.04131).
 ```